On the Generalization Mystery in Deep Learning: Comparison with Other Theories and Explanations

 \thoughtsep

-Finally, \citet{Liu20} is the closest work in the literature to ours.
-They study the question of when GD generalizes well in over-parameterized setting (that is, Question 1 in Section~\ref{sec:intro}). \footnote{It is interesting to note that their paper appeared in parallel with our preliminary work~\citep{Chatterjee20} which addressed the other half of the generalization mystery, that is, Question 2 in Section~\ref{sec:intro}.} They define two quantities {\em Gradient Signal to Noise Ratio} (GSNR) (which is on a per-coordinate basis on the training set) and {\em One Step Generalization Ratio} (OSGR) (which links the one-step change in the training and test losses) and show how in {\em early} training, under the assumption that the average gradients in test and training are the same (their Assumption 2.3.1), in a full-batch setting, the two quantities are related, and high GSNR implies an OSGR close to 1.
+Finally, \citet{Liu20} is the closest work in the literature to ours, but their primary focus is also Question 1. \footnote{It is interesting to note that their paper appeared in parallel with our preliminary work~\citep{Chatterjee20} which addressed the other half of the generalization mystery, that is, Question 2 in Section~\ref{sec:intro}.} They define two quantities {\em Gradient Signal to Noise Ratio} (GSNR) (which is on a per-coordinate basis on the training set) and {\em One Step Generalization Ratio} (OSGR) (which links the one-step change in the training and test losses) and show how in {\em early} training, under the assumption that the average gradients in test and training are the same (their Assumption 2.3.1), in a full-batch setting, the two quantities are related, and high GSNR implies an OSGR close to 1.
 We stress that their result is a local result that holds only for one step of training, unlike \Cref{thm:cogen} which holds globally.
-Furthermore, a reformulation in terms of $\{$test, training$\} \times \{$overall, per-coordinate$\}$ quantities (see discussion of GSNR and OSGR in \Cref{app:coherence-comparison}) provides a simpler view of their result.
+Furthermore, a reformulation in terms of $\{$test, training$\} \times \{$overall, per-coordinate$\}$ quantities provides a simpler view of their result.
+See discussion of GSNR and OSGR in \Cref{app:coherence-comparison} for more details.